-The designated teacher for LAC and care leavers to discuss any unauthorised / unexplained absence of a Looked After Children with the Virtual School Team, when required.
+The designated teacher for CLA and care leavers to discuss any unauthorised / unexplained absence of a Looked After Children with the Virtual School Team, when required.

 Children who do not attend school regularly can be at increased risk of abuse and neglect.
-Where there is unauthorised / unexplained absence, and after reasonable attempts have been made to contact the family, the DSL follows the WSCB procedure and refers to Children's Services as appropriate.
+Where there is unauthorised / unexplained absence, and after reasonable attempts have been made to contact the family, the DSL follows the WSCP procedure and refers to Children's Services as appropriate.

-Where there are no known welfare concerns about a pupil, follow procedures for recording school absence in line with DfE School attendance; Guidance for maintained schools, academies, independent schools & local authorities -July 2019.
-Should a pupil's attendance become a cause for concern it is advisable to intervene early to prevent entrenched nonschool attendance.
+Where there are no known welfare concerns about a pupil, follow procedures outlines in Working Together to Improve School Attendance 2024 Working together to improve school attendance - GOV.UK (www.gov.uk).
+Should a pupil's attendance become a cause for concern it is advisable to intervene early to prevent entrenched non-school attendance.
 School should make contact with the Early Help Hub (EHH) to initiate an Early Help, if appropriate.
-This will evidence and identify the barriers impacting on the pupils engagement with school.
+This will evidence and identify the barriers impacting on the pupil's engagement with school.